Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Hierarchical Predictive Learning Control

 Hierarchical Predictive Learning (HPL) is a data-driven control scheme based on applying high-level strategies learned from previous executions of different tasks.
 The HPL controller modifies its behavior whenever new strategies become applicable, and operates in coordination with a safety controller to ensure constraint satisfaction at all future time steps.

-At each time $k$, an $N$-step local environment forecast ${{\theta}}_{k:k+N}$ (\ref{eq:env_forecast}) is used to determine if a new high-level control strategy is available.
+An overview of the control architecture is shown in Fig.~\ref{fig:flow_draft}.
+Offline, before beginning the new control task, stored executions from previous tasks are used to train strategy functions of a desired parameterization (Sec.~\ref{sec:strategyfinder}).
+After training, the controller can solve new tasks.
+Online, at each time $k$, an $N$-step local environment forecast ${{\theta}}_{k:k+N}$ (\ref{eq:env_forecast}) is used to determine if a new high-level control strategy is available (Sec.~\ref{sec:strategymanager}).
 A strategy consists of state and input sets in reduced dimensions, $\tilde{\mathcal{X}}_{k+T}$ and $\tilde{\mathcal{U}}_{k:k+T}$, that provide a set towards which to steer the system in the next $T$ timesteps, as well as input guidelines for getting there.
 The strategy sets are used to construct a target set in the full state space, ${\mathcal{X}}_{k+T}$.
-We note the difference between the environment forecast horizon $N$ and the strategy prediction horizon $T$.
-Lastly, an MPC controller with prediction horizon $N^{MPC}$ calculates a low-level input $u_k$ to reach the target set.
+We note the difference between the environment forecast horizon $N$ and the strategy prediction horizon $T$ (Sec.~\ref{ssec:stratHor}).
+Lastly, an MPC controller with prediction horizon $N^{MPC}$ calculates a low-level input $u_k$ to reach the target set (Sec.~\ref{sec:lowlevelcontrol}).

-There are five key design and control challenges: \begin{enumerate} \item Representing the strategy mathematically \item Choosing appropriate horizons $N$, $T$, and $N^{MPC}$ \item Lifting the reduced-dimension strategy set into a full-dimension target set \item Ensuring closed-loop strategy effectiveness at solving the new task \item Ensuring constraint satisfaction and recursive feasibility of the MPC control problem \end{enumerate} In the following sections, we address each of these challenges and prove the feasibility of the resulting control law.
+There are five key design and control challenges: \begin{enumerate} \item Representing the strategy mathematically \item Choosing appropriate horizons $N$, $T$, and $N^{MPC}$ \item Lifting the reduced-dimension strategy set into a full-dimension target set \item Ensuring closed-loop strategy effectiveness at solving the new task \item Ensuring constraint satisfaction and recursive feasibility of the receding horizon control problem \end{enumerate} In the following sections, we address each of these challenges in detail and prove the feasibility of the resulting HPL control law.
 First, we show how to learn generalizable strategies from stored executions of previous tasks.
 Second, we show how to integrate the learned strategies in an MPC framework so as to guarantee feasibility when solving a new control task in real-time.